scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Great!
 Now, although the sum of two SPD matrices is an SPD matrix, their difference or their linear combination with non-positive weights are not necessarily!
 Therefore we need to work in a tangent space to perform simple machine learning.
-But worry not, all the geometry is handled by geomstats, thanks to the preprocessing module.
+All the geometric operations are handled by :code:`geomstats`, thanks to the preprocessing module.

 .. code:: ipython3

     from geomstats.learning.preprocessing import \
         ToTangentSpace

-What ``ToTangentSpace`` does is simple: it computes the Frechet Mean of the data set (covered in the previous tutorial), then takes the log of each data point from the mean.
+What ``ToTangentSpace`` does is simple: it computes the Fréchet Mean of the data set, then takes the logarithm map of each data point from the mean.
 This results in a set of tangent vectors, and in the case of the SPD manifold, these are simply symmetric matrices.
 It then squeezes them to a 1d-vector of size